SegersIan/knowledge-base/communication/index.md

 > But my own narrative?
 I'm a dreamer.
 I've always been obsessed by the power of ideas.
 And I'm pretty sure it's that inward focus that helped me survive growing up in a boarding schools in India and England, away from my missionary parents, and that gave me confidence to try build a media company.
 Certainly it was the dreamer in me that fell in love so deeply with TED.

 ## 3. Insights
+* Exploratory teaches and helps you to think more critically and clearly, cause it improves your "way of thinking", how you get there.
+Teaching you often more and broader on a subject matter.
+You might naturally also take social implications into account when writing about a scientific invention.
 * Writing code is the same mental process.
    * You make something work (e.g. Make a test pass)
    * You refactor towards cleaner code.